lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

 ..  container:: justify

-    Then, create a LAMMPS input file, call is input.lammps, and type in it:
+    Create a LAMMPS input file, call it input.lammps, and type in it:

 ..  code-block:: lammps
     :caption: *to be copied in input.lammps*